-The Spanish wealth tax, known as patrimonio, might catch you buy surprise.
-It has been reintroduced during Spain’s financial crisis, but with a much higher tax-free allowance of €700,000 per person that also applies to non-residents.
+The Spanish wealth tax, known as patrimonio, might catch you by surprise.
+It was reintroduced during Spain’s financial crisis in 2011, but with a much higher tax-free allowance of €700,000 per person that also applies to non-residents.

-The information for this article was provided by Blevins Franks, an international tax advisory service, and Raymundo Larraín Nesbitt, a lawyer qualified to practise in both Spain and the UK.
+The information for this article was provided in part by Blevins Franks, an international tax advisory service, with updates by Raymundo Larraín Nesbitt, a lawyer qualified to practise in both Spain and the UK.
 This information is provided to help you do your background research, but not as a substitute for qualified legal advice.

 1977: Introduced as a temporary tax, still going strong more than thirty years later.

 2008: Suspended (set to zero) as of 01/01/2008

 2011: Restored for tax year 2011 & 2012 (with important changes to the taxable base)

 2013: Extended for the year 2013 & 2014

 Never believe claims that a new tax is just a temporary measure!